Heptapleurum actinophyllum

 Heptapleurum actinophyllum (formerly Schefflera actinophylla) is a tree in the family Araliaceae.
-It is native to tropical rainforests and gallery forests in northern and north-eastern Queensland coasts and the Northern Territory of Australia, as well as New Guinea and Java.
+It is native to tropical rainforests and gallery forests in northern and northeastern Queensland coasts and the Northern Territory of Australia, as well as New Guinea and Java.
 Common names include Australian umbrella tree, Queensland umbrella tree, octopus tree and amate.

 Description

 Heptapleurum actinophyllum is an evergreen tree growing to 15 m tall.
 It has palmately compound medium green leaves in groups of seven leaflets.
 It is usually multi-trunked, and the flowers develop at the top of the tree.
 It often grows as a hemiepiphyte on other rainforest trees.
 It produces racemes up to 2 m long containing up to 1,000 small red flowers.
 Flowering begins in early summer and typically continues for several months.

 The specific epithet actinophyllum means "with radiating leaves".

 Ecology

 The up to 1,000 flowers produced by the plant generate large amounts of nectar, attracting nectar-eating birds that pollinate them.
 The fruits are eaten by many birds and animals including musky rat-kangaroos, red-legged pademelons and spectacled flying foxes.
 Its leaves are a favourite food of the Bennett's tree-kangaroo.